itnilesh/go-rest-api/README.md

 ### Metrics
 we need number fo requests per sec (throughput) and latency (time taken for single request to serve ) based on which this app will autoscale.

+We need to instrument code to collect metrics.

 Metrics scrapping  end-point

 ~~~